ritvijsharma/Sublet-Hub/README.md

 <div align="center">
-  <h1>RENTALHUB</h1>
+  <h1>SUBLETHUB</h1>
 </div>

-## What is RentalHub?
+## What is Sublet lHub?

-RentalHub is your one-stop destination for all your rental needs.
-Rental Hub is a user-friendly online platform that allows users to conveniently rent a wide range of items, including furniture, televisions, two-wheelers, four-wheelers, clothes, and video games.
-Whether you're moving into a new place, need a vehicle for a weekend getaway, or simply want to try out the latest gaming console, Rental Hub has you covered.
+SubletHub is your one-stop destination for all your Sublet needs.
+Sublet Hub is a user-friendly online platform that allows users to conveniently rent a wide range of items, including furniture, televisions, two-wheelers, four-wheelers, clothes, and video games.
+Whether you're moving into a new place, need a vehicle for a weekend getaway, or simply want to try out the latest gaming console, Sublet Hub has you covered.

 ## What does it do?